grafoojs/grafoo/CONTRIBUTING.md

 ## Chat

 Have read this contributing guide and still need some help?
-Feel free to ping me on twitter, I can be found as [@miguel_albernaz](https://twitter.com/miguel_albernaz).
+Feel free join our [slack channel](https://grafoo-slack.herokuapp.com).

 ## Disclaimer